danimp94/PLASTICS-THz/data/experiment_1_plastics/README.txt

 Test_09: Sweep with sample H1
 Test_10: Sweep with sample I1
 Test_11: Sweep with sample J1
+Test_12: Sweep with sample K1
+Test_13: Sweep with sample L1
+Test_14: Sweep with sample M1
+Test_15: Sweep with sample N1

  1.- 120s sweep from 100 to 200 GHz
  2.- 60s sweep from 210 to 600 GHz